5 Pivotal Steps to Boost Stakeholder Engagement for Your Project

 Identify and Engage with Stakeholders early on in the project

-Your project will probably have more stakeholders than you expect: staff impacted by the change your project will bring, your team, your boss, your boss’ boss, etc.
+Your project will probably have more stakeholders than you expect.
+Any staff impacted by the change your project will bring includes organization, the management you report to, and maybe their peers and business areas.

-During the project you’ll be needing time from some of your stakeholders, and you will probably need different amounts, depending on their expertise and authority over the project.
+During the project you’ll be needing time from some of your stakeholders, and to different degrees, depending on their expertise and authority over the project.

 A picture containing text, linedrawing